 The second reason why I’ve chosen (for now!) to create a space on my business’s website for my personal musings is because they’re often intertwined.
 I don’t intend on sharing the actual happenings of my personal life, because… I don’t have an exciting one.
 What I’m excited about is Between The Lines.

-(And, of course, obsessing over how my two-year-old could possibly be this smart and cute and hilarious, but I don’t blog about that—I just write letters to his email account I created when he was a fetus for him to cringe at when he’s 18.)
+(And, of course, obsessing over how my three-year-old could possibly be this smart and cute and hilarious, but I don’t blog about that—I just write letters to his email account I created when he was a fetus for him to cringe at when he’s 18.)

 There are a lot of things I’d love to share that don’t necessarily fit the “advice” category, or the “marketing” category, or the “how-to” category.
 Sometimes, I just wanna talk.